pryv/config-template-pryv.io/pryv.io/single node/INSTALL.md

 You will be prompted for a username and password.
 Please enter the credentials you were provided.

+Once this completes, set the required permissions on data and log directories by running the following script:

+    $ sudo ./ensure-permissions

-Once this completes, you're ready to launch the pryv component.
+You're now ready to launch the pryv component.
 To launch the installation, you should type:

     $ sudo ./run-pryv